Django (1966 film): Plot

 On the Mexico–United States border, Django, wearing a Union uniform and dragging a coffin, witnesses Mexican bandits tying a prostitute, María, to a bridge and whipping her.
-The bandits are dispatched by henchmen of Major Jackson – a racist ex-Confederate officer – who prepare to kill María by crucifying her atop a burning cross.
-Django shoots the men, and offers María protection.
+The bandits are killed by henchmen of Major Jackson – a racist ex-Confederate officer – who prepare to kill María by crucifying her atop a burning cross.
+Django shoots the men and offers María protection.
 The pair arrive in a town, populated by Nathaniel, a bartender, and five prostitutes.
 Nathaniel explains that the town is a neutral zone in a conflict between Jackson's Red Shirts and General Hugo Rodríguez's revolutionaries.

 Django confronts Major Jackson in the saloon.

 Jackson and his henchmen arrive at the saloon to extort Nathaniel.
 Django confronts two henchmen when they harass a prostitute, and ridicules Jackson and his beliefs.
 Django shoots the men, and challenges Jackson to return with his accomplices.
 Afterwards, he seduces María.

 Jackson returns with his gang.
 Using the machine gun contained in his coffin, Django guns down most of them, allowing Jackson and a handful of men to escape.
 While helping Nathaniel bury the corpses, Django visits the grave of Mercedes Zaro, his former lover who was killed by Jackson.
 Hugo and his revolutionaries arrive and capture Jackson's spy, Brother Jonathan.
 As punishment, Hugo cuts off Jonathan's ear, forces him to eat it, and shoots him.
 Later, Django proposes to Hugo, who he had once saved in prison, that they steal Jackson's gold from the Mexican Army's Fort Charriba.

 Nathaniel, under the guise of bringing prostitutes for the soldiers, drives a horse cart containing Django, Hugo and four revolutionaries, two of whom are named Miguel and Ricardo, into the Fort, allowing them to massacre many of the soldiers – Miguel uses Django's machine gun, while Django, Hugo and Ricardo fight their way to the gold.
 As Django and the revolutionaries escape, Jackson gives chase, but is forced to stop when the thieves reach American territory.
 Django asks for his share of the gold, but Hugo, wanting to use it to fund his attacks on the Mexican Government, promises to pay Django once he is in power.